redfox-codder/fair_influen_max/README.md

-# fair_influen_max
-Fair Influence Maximization Through Adversarial Network Embedding
+# Fair Influence Maximization Through Adversarial Network Embedding

-The implementation code of the paper, "Adversarial Graph Embeddings for Fair Influence Maximization over Social Networks".
+This repository contains the implementation code and the data used in the paper, "Adversarial Graph Embeddings for Fair Influence Maximization over Social Networks".